sigma-random/Heapy/README.md

 ## What the heck is Heapy?

-Heapy is an heap tracer and visualizer for ptmalloc2 based on LD_PRELOAD, it works both for 32 and 64 bit binaries.
+Heapy is an heap tracer and visualizer for the glibc’s malloc implementation based on LD_PRELOAD, it works both for 32 and 64 bit binaries.

 ## Why Heapy?